Takerman/app-portfolio/wp-content/plugins/wpforms-lite/readme.txt

 = Do I need to have coding skills to use WPForms? =

 Absolutely not.
 You can create and manage forms without any coding knowledge (100% drag & drop form builder).
-WPForms is the most beginner friendly contact form plugin in the market.
+WPForms is the most beginner friendly contact form plugin on the market.

 = What type of WordPress forms can I build with WPForms? =

-WPForms drag & drop form builder combined with our addons is the most powerful WordPress contact form plugin in the market.
+WPForms drag & drop form builder combined with our addons is the most powerful WordPress contact form plugin on the market.
 Here are some types of WordPress forms you can create:

 * Simple Contact Forms
 * Job Application Contact Form